juli3nk/go-caddy/README.md

 ```

 ### Build
-To build a custom binary including plugins
+To build a custom binary including plugins follow the steps below or check out the the directory `example`.

 1. Create a `.caddybuild.yml` config file